Back to 2020: a responsible boost for the luxury sector

 Photo credit: @Weston

-New initiatives and a new vocabulary are appearing in fashion and luxury goods, with notions such as ethical labels, bio-sourcing, up-cycling or " just in time ".
-CSR is becoming part of the vocabulary and the sales and marketing arsenal of brands, which are taking it on board in order to satisfy an increasingly demanding clientele.
+New initiatives and a new vocabulary are making their appearance in fashion and luxury goods with the notions of ethical labels, bio-sourcing, up-cycling or " just in time ".
+The CSR label has become part of the vocabulary and the sales and marketing arsenal of brands, which are taking it on board in order to satisfy an increasingly demanding clientele.

 Profound upheavals in the industry